 - Age and overall health of the child

 - The extent of the slippage

 Treatment is most often conservative.
 A more severe condition of spondylolisthesis may require surgery.

-This involves rest, medication and moderate exercise.
+This involves rest, medication, and moderate exercise.
 Taking a break from sports and other activities until the pain subsides.
 A non-steroidal, anti-inflammatory medicine purchased over the counter, might be recommended.
 This would possibly help to reduce pain and inflammation.
 If it doesn’t provide pain relief, a stronger medication might be needed.
 Thus, your doctor may prescribe an epidural steroid injection.
 The injection places medication directly in the space surrounding the spine, by the slipped vertebrae.
-These type of injections may help reduce inflammation and ease pain.
+These types of injections may help reduce inflammation and ease the pain.

 A back support or brace can help stabilize the lower back while it’s healing.
 It also might help with reducing pain.
-An exercise and/or physical therapy programs can help as well.
+An exercise and/or physical therapy program can help as well.
 Support and increasing pain-free movement will improve flexibility and muscle strength.
 We periodically take X-rays to determine if bone slippage is still happening.

 An exercise program that strengthens the abdominal and/or back muscles thus minimizing the bony movement of the spine is normally prescribed.
 We generally recommend 8 to 12 weeks of aggressive, daily stabilization exercises.
 These exercises help to achieve clinical improvement.
 Focusing on stretching tight hamstrings, as well as core and spine extensor muscle strengthening can sometimes help.